keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 ### What is BDD testing and how does it differ from other testing methodologies?

-BDD (Behavior-Driven Development) testing is an approach where software behavior is described in natural language, focusing on the expected outcomes rather than technical details.
-It differs from other testing methodologies like TDD (Test-Driven Development) by emphasizing collaboration among developers, testers, and non-technical stakeholders through shared understanding of user requirements expressed as scenarios.
+BDD testing is an approach where software behavior is described in natural language, focusing on the expected outcomes rather than technical details.
+It differs from other testing methodologies like TDD by emphasizing collaboration among developers, testers, and non-technical stakeholders through shared understanding of user requirements expressed as scenarios.

 ### What are some best practices for writing effective BDD scenarios ?